-Section 1.6 You have the right to make complaints and to ask us to reconsider decisions we have made
+Section 1.6 You have a right to voice complaints or appeals about the organization or the care it provides.
+You have the right to make complaints and to ask us to reconsider decisions we have made

-If you have any problems, concerns, or complaints and need to request coverage, or make an appeal, Chapter 8 of this document tells what you can do.
-Whatever you do-ask for a coverage decision, make an appeal, or make a complaint-we are required to treat you fairly.
+If you have any problems, concerns, or complaints and need to request coverage, or make an appeal, Chapter 9 of this document tells what you can do.

+Whatever you do - ask for a coverage decision, make an appeal, or make a complaint - we are required to treat you fairly.

-Section 1.7 What can you do if you believe you are being treated unfairly or your rights are not being respected?
+What can you do if you believe you are being treated unfairly or your Section 1.7 rights are not being respected?